nickslept/RPC-Node-Latency-Tool/README.md

 ### 1. Data collection pipeline
 - Concurrently opens a WebSocket connection to every provider and sends each one an identical `eth_subscribe` request for `logs` emitted by the Polymarket exchange contracts with the `OrderFilled` event topic.
-- Recording only begins once **every** node has acknowledged its subscription (within `ack_timeout_seconds`).
+- Recording only begins once **every** node has acknowledged its subscription.
 Each listener then discards messages until its node has been quiet for a moment so no provider has a head start.
 - Each listener timestamps every incoming message with a monotonic clock the moment it arrives, then hands it off to the raw queue.
 JSON parsing happens in a separate task so nothing slows down the message receive loops.
 - A processor drains the raw queue, extracts each message’s transaction hash, and keeps only the **first** arrival time per node per transaction.
 - A transaction is promoted to the write queue once `min_nodes_required` nodes have reported it.
 A background scanner also promotes transactions whose earliest report is older than `timeout_seconds`, so a transaction still gets written even if a node misses it entirely.
 The same mechanism protects slow nodes, since a transaction is promoted by the scanner rather than waiting forever for a report from `min_nodes_required` nodes.
-- A writer batches rows in the write queue, and writes them to a Parquet file: one row per trade with its `tx_hash` and one arrival-time column per node, stored as nanoseconds since recording started.
-Run metadata (reference start/end times, UTC start time, and the node number to provider name mapping) is embedded in the file.
+- A writer takes rows in the write queue, and writes the data in batches to a Parquet file.
+Individual rows contains each unique trade with its transaction hash and one arrival-time column per node, stored as nanoseconds relative to the run start.
+Run metadata (reference start/end times from the monotonic clock, UTC start time, and the node number to provider name mapping) is embedded in the file.
 - Mid-run disconnects are logged to a `.disconnects.txt` file. `stop_on_disconnect` in the config controls whether the run ends or keeps going when a node disconnects.

 ### 2. Data cleaning